 As Data Engineer at WorldRemit, my key responsibilities were:

-This internship was the result of my scientific research efforts that I made during my master’s studies.
+This internship was the result of the scientific research efforts that I made during my master’s studies.
 I was responsible for terrestrial and mobile laser scanning field measurements and post-processing gathered data in specialized photogrammetric software.

 Course included modules on rational databases, SQL queries, programming with VBA (digital image processing, eg. transformations, filters and pixel-based calculations) and GIS programming.